-Resource Past Actions (Historic Conditions) Present Actions (Existing Conditions) The No-Action Alternative (Future Without Project condition) Cumulative Impacts Nonstructural 0-25 year Floodplain Plan state and local efforts.
-Population and Housing Risks of hurricane storm surge impacts continue to those not provided risk reduction by structural or nonstructural risk reduction measures.
+Resource Past Actions (Historic Conditions) Present Actions (Existing Conditions) The No-Action Alternative (Future Without Project condition) Cumulative Impacts Nonstructural 0-25 year Floodplain Plan Population and Housing Risks of hurricane storm surge impacts continue to those not provided risk reduction by structural or nonstructural risk reduction measures.
 United States (US): Population and households increasing.
 Louisiana (LA): population in 1970 estimated at 3.645 million.
 Risks of hurricane storm surge impacts to those not provided risk reduction by structural or nonstructural risk reduction measures.
 SA: 1970 populations and number of households in St Mary, St, Martin, & Iberia Parishes is 196,680 with 57.2 thousand households.
 Risks of hurricane storm surge impacts continue to those not provided risk reduction by structural or nonstructural risk reduction measures.
 US: Population and households increasing.
 LA: 2015 populations increasing to 4,605 million.
 Continued coastal land loss and conversion to open water and loss of forested wetlands.
 St Mary, St, Martin, & Iberia Parishes 2019 population 259,918 with 96.2 thousand households.
 Risks of hurricane storm surge impacts continue to those not provided risk reduction by structural or nonstructural risk reduction measures.
 US: Population and households increasing.
 LA: Increasing population and households in Louisiana.
 Continued coastal land loss and conversion to open water and loss of forested wetlands.
 SA: Increases population and households in Mary, St, Martin, & Iberia Parishes.
 Households likely continue.
 Risk of hurricane storm surge damages continue.
 Continued loss of brackish and saline marsh habitats.
 US: Population and households increasing.
 LA: Increasing populations and households.
 Risks of hurricane storm surge impacts continue to those not provided risk reduction by structural or nonstructural risk reduction measures.
 SA: Hurricane storm surge related risks reduced for individual households and people located in the 25 year floodplain and in structures that volunteer to participate in nonstructural risk reduction measures.
 People and households associated with those structures not included in the proposed voluntary nonstructural risk reduction measures would continue to be at risk from hurricane storm surge risk reduction.
 Employment, Business, and Industrial Activity The leading employment sectors are education, healthcare, petroleum production, and petrochemical refining.
 Other significant employment sectors include education, manufacturing, accommodations and social services, and retail trade.
 Employment for the region as a whole grew from 1970 through 2000.
-Employment growth was steady, and is reflected in the population estimates previously described.
+Employment growth was steady and is reflected in the population estimates previously described.
 Employment is expected to continue to follow the same trend in the study area.
-However, businesses would face a higher risk of closing periodically due to damages sustained from hurricane stormsurge.
+However, businesses would face a higher risk of closing periodically due to damages sustained from hurricane storm- surge.
 Would lower the risk that hurricane storm-surge damage would cause the businesses included in the recommended plan.
 This lower risk could shorten the amount of time businesses would need to close following a hurricane.
-Public Facilities and Services The Ports of Morgan City and Iberia are key centers for The Ports of Morgan City and Iberia are key centers for FWOP conditions would include a greater potential for Would reduce risk of hurricane storm surge-related damages
+Public Facilities and Services The Ports of Morgan City and Iberia are key centers for international trade and is among the top busiest ports in the The Ports of Morgan City and Iberia are key centers for international trade and is among the top busiest ports in the FWOP conditions would include a greater potential for permanent displacement of public facilities and services due Would reduce risk of hurricane storm surge-related damages for public facilities and services in the area thereby reducing the